tommyknows/bachelor-thesis/Proposals/fgo/draft/draft.md

   meaning that there should be a flag to enable / disable it.
 - conversion of recursive calls to either a for-loop or goto (Single static assignment, SSA).
-  This _could_ (?) be implemented in the compiler when using SSA, or in the transpiler by using for-loops
+  This _could_ (?) be implemented in the compiler when using SSA, or in the transpiler by using, for example, for-loops
-- more optimisations for recursive calls could be researched, implemented and benchmarked.
+- alternative optimisations for recursive calls will be researched, implemented and benchmarked.
   This means doing some research on these kind of optimisations, finding suitable ones, implement them and do a performance test.